 All of our tours are wheelchair and stroller accessible.
+We can arrange private tours in Spanish, French, or Italian with an advance notice and for an additional fee.
 Please let us know in advance if you are in a wheelchair, and we will do everything possible to ensure you remain with the group at all times.

 Are Melting Pot Food Tours offered only in English?

 Yes.
 At this time we are only offering our regularly scheduled tours in English.
 We can arrange for private tours in French or Spanish with advance notice and for an additional fee.
 Please call or email us for details.

 What happens if it rains?